the-crab-bucket/rewild/README.md

 # Development

+## App

+first, install NPM.

+then do `npm run dev`.

 ## Docker

+First, install Docker Desktop at https://docs.docker.com/get-started/get-docker/.

 Navigate to the `src/docker` directory.
+From here, run one of the following commands:
+1.  `docker-compose --profile dev up`.
+This will run the website locally and automatically reload any changes. you can access it from your browser at `localhost:4000`.
-From here, run `docker-compose up`.
-This will build the static Jekyll app, and mount the Nginx server to the `_site/` directory containing the bundled static files.
+1.   `docker-compose --profile production up` This will build the static Jekyll app, and mount the Nginx server to the `_site/` directory containing the bundled static files.

 # React + TypeScript + Vite